-Higher variability and greater values occurred in the upper layers, particularly during winter months.
-A quite good correspondence between wind kinetic energy peaks and backscatter strength in the surface layer is found especially in the period February - June, when the correlation of the two series is greater than 0.5.
+Higher variability and greater values of acoustic backscatter occurred in the surface layers (from 16 m down to 50 m depth), particularly during winter months.
+A quite good correspondence between wind kinetic energy peaks and backscatter strength at 16 m depth is found especially in the period February - June, when the correlation of the two series is greater than 0.5.
 Nevertheless, the strongest winds, such as those blowing during winter months, do not seem to affect the echo intensity as expected.
 This may be due to the effects of sea ice at surface that modifies the relation between the wind and the acoustic backscatter strength.
 On the contrary, the decreasing in the backscatter strength values during low wind periods, in particular starting from December, when the lowest wind intensities occurred, is well evident (Figure 4).